nihan-khoja/advent-of-code-2022/README.md

 # advent-of-code-2022
-Solutions to the advent of code 2022 challenges
+Solutions to the Advent of Code 2022 challenges